 Keep in mind that the cost of online MBA programs can vary greatly.
 Top ranking online MBA programs — UNC and Carnegie Mellon — cost over $125,000 and $140,000 in total tuition and fees, respectively.
 There are more affordable options, however.
 For example, an online MBA at Auburn University’s Harbert College of Business runs $35,100.

 Recommended: The 14 Best Jobs for MBA Graduates

 Cost-Benefit Analysis of Getting an MBA

-Even considering the increase in salary for those who went to prestigious programs —Stanford graduates make an average of $160,916 a year— those upfront costs of tuition can be intimidating.
+Even considering the increase in salary for those who went to prestigious programs — Yale graduates make a median base salary of $160,110 a year, plus a $30,000 signing bonus — those upfront costs of tuition can be intimidating.
 And let’s not forget, there are still costs that don’t factor into tuition.

 Clubs, for instance, might be a necessary networking tool, and they come with a price tag that’s hard to factor in.
 And how about a trip to study in India?
-Traveling abroad pushes your costs up even further, but it might be an essential business school experience.
+Traveling abroad pushes your costs up even further.

-Keep this in mind when researching schools, since aid varies widely.
-Stanford, for instance, has one of the highest costs of attendance (around $114,936 a year) but students can graduate with far less debt than most top tier MBA programs due to their need-based financial aid.
+Keep scholarship availability in mind when researching schools, since aid varies widely.
+Stanford, for instance, has one of the highest costs of attendance (around $126,465 a year) but students can graduate with far less debt than most top tier MBA programs due to their need-based financial aid.

 Ways to Pay for Your MBA

 Assuming you don’t have six figures in savings you can tap to pay for business school, you may need to get creative to cover the costs.
 Beyond scholarships and fellowships, mentioned above, here are some other options to help pay for your MBA.

 Sponsorship through a company is possible but relatively rare, and it can come with strings attached.
 For instance, you may be contractually obligated to stay with the company sponsoring you for a certain number of years, which may prove limiting if you don’t see a future with that company or in that field.